Back to 2020: a responsible boost for the luxury sector

 • Refusal to condone child labor in their companies and among their suppliers

-Major brands understand the value of CSR initiatives, which they see as opportunities to differentiate themselves from less responsible competitors on the market.
+Some major brands understand the value of CSR initiatives, which they see as opportunities to differentiate themselves from less responsible competitors on the market.
 The aim is to offer consumers differentiating initiatives.

 Weston